-Ask any of the best Greenwich and Stamford DUI lawyers and they will agree—Connecticut is tough on Under 21 DUI and DWI offenders.
+Ask any of the best Greenwich, Stamford, and Connecticut DUI attorneys and they will agree—Connecticut is tough on Under 21 DUI and DWI offenders.
 While the laws are strict for drunk drivers who are 21 and over, there is basically zero tolerance for teenagers and drivers under 21 who attempt to drink and drive.
 And the penalties can be severe—a permanent misdemeanor criminal conviction record, probation, suspension of your driver’s license for a minimum of 6 months, and increased auto insurance rates.
 So if you are under 21 and charged with DUI / DWI under CGS 14-227g / 14-227a in Stamford, New Canaan, Darien, Greenwich, Wilton, Norwalk, Westport, or Fairfield, you should call a top Stamford Connecticut Under 21 DUI / DWI lawyer attorney to help guide you through both the criminal court process and your DMV license suspension hearing.

 Under 21 DUI / DWI Laws – Zero Tolerance!

-Penalties for Under 21 DUI / DWI
+What are the Penalties for Underage DUI / DWI in Connecticut?

 Should My Child Take the Breath Test During an Arrest for Under 21 DUI / DWI?

 We frequently get calls from teenagers who have been pulled over for DUI / DWI in Stamford, Greenwich, Darien, New Canaan and elsewhere in Fairfield County.
 Their question is simple but serious: should they take or refuse the breath test?
 This question becomes especially critical for drivers under 21 who basically have zero wiggle room (the legal blood alcohol content threshold limit is .02 versus .08 for drivers 21 and over).